 Make sure you are logged in with a root account on the server.
-Use sudo su to activate your root rights followed by your password.
-Make sure your operating system is running his latest version by using apt-get update and apt-get dist-upgrade afterwards, this can take a while to complete.
+If you’re not sure how to do this, please refer for chapter 2.2.2.

-Installing apache2 is really easy.
-Simply run the command apt-get install apache2 and press Y when prompted.
+Installing apache2 is relatively easy.
+Simply run the command ‘apt-get install apache2’ and press ‘Y’ when prompted.

 To test is the installation completed successfully enter your server IP address in any browser.
-If you see the following message you have successfully installed apache2!
+If you see the message shown below you have successfully installed apache2!